Honghung123/learn-react/README.md

     access to the lifecycle events of a component.
 When you call the hook, you pass it a function.
 The function will be run by React when the component is first rendered, and on every subsequent rerender/update.
+    React first updates the DOM, then calls any function passed to useEffect() .
+    + useEffect() function is run on every subsequent re-render/update of the component if only have callback.
+    + Similarly, you can tell React to only execute the side effect once (at mount time), by passing an empty array useEffect() is great for adding logs, accessing 3rd party APIs and much more.
-    React first updates the DOM, then calls any function passed to useEffect() . useEffect() function is run on every subsequent re-render/update of the component, we can tell React to skip it, for performance purposes, by adding a second parameter which is an array that contains a list of state variables to watch for.
+    + We can tell React to skip it, for performance purposes, by adding a second parameter which is an array that contains a list of state variables to watch for.
 React will only re-run the side effect if one of the items in this array changes.
-    Similarly, you can tell React to only execute the side effect once (at mount time), by passing an empty array useEffect() is great for adding logs, accessing 3rd party APIs and much more.
-- When you want to update an object and array, you need to create a new one (or make a copy of an existing one), and then update the state to use that copy.
-Usually, you will use the ... spread syntax to copy objects and arrays that you want to change
+    + Callback của **useEffect** sẽ chạy sau khi các trình tự sau thực hiện xong: Cập nhật lại state, cập nhật lên DOM, re-render UI, gọi cleanup function để dọn dẹp state cũ nếu có, và cuối cùng gọi callback
+    + Callback của **useLayoutEffect** sẽ chạy theo thứ tự sau: cập nhật lại state, cập nhật lên DOM, gọi cleanup function, gọi callback của useLayoutEffect và cuối cùng mới re-render UI.

 - When you want a component to “remember” some information, but you don’t want that information to trigger new renders, you can use a ref: ```import { useRef } from 'react';```
 - Then, you pass the initial value that you want to reference: ``` const ref = useRef(initial_value); ```